University of Zambia

 - Dr Khatibu Kazungu - University of Zambia

-For details of the ongoing progress of this award please check the Options for Reducing Corruption in Procurement: The Case of the Construction Sector in Zambia project blog.
+For details of the ongoing progress of this award please check the Options for Reducing Corruption in Procurement: The Case of the Construction Sector in Zambia project page.

 Anecdotal evidence suggests that the construction sector in Zambia is riddled with bribery, extortion and fraud.
 Corruption has direct consequences on economic and governance factors, intermediaries that produce poverty.
 It inhibits equitable service delivery and provision of infrastructure such as schools, hospitals and roads; impedes socio-economic development; and negatively affects quality of life.
 The study addresses corruption in construction in Zambia and draws lessons from Tanzania and Rwanda.
 It proposes options for procurement reforms.